31131023374/analysis/contract.md

 Draft -> In-Progress -> Done -> Canceled

 - Status is set to In-Progress when contract is confirmed (only by profile Adminnistration)
-- Status is set to Done when Cumulative Total >= Min Value
+- Status is set to Done when Cumulative Total >= Min Value (by profile Adminnistration or Contract Owner)

 ## Buttons in Header line:
 - Create SO (only show when status is In-Progress)